 USACE guidelines indicate that any discharge of dredged or fill material into "Waters of the United States" require authorization under Section 404 of the Clean Water Act of 1972.
-A pre-application meeting with the USACE has been requested.
-Based on previous consultations with USACE, it appears that any discharges into Waters of the U.S. associated with the rehabilitation of FRS No. 1 would be authorized by a Nationwide Permit No. 43, Stormwater Management Facilities with a Pre-Construction Notification.
+Based on previous consultations with USACE, it appears that any discharges into Waters of the U.S. associated with the rehabilitation of FRS No. 4 would be authorized by a Nationwide Permit No. 43, Stormwater Management Facilities with a Pre-Construction Notification.
 Nationwide Permit No. 43 authorizes discharges of dredged or fill material into waters of the U.S. for the construction and maintenance of stormwater management facilities such as the proposed Project.

-The state threatened white-nosed coati, federal candidate monarch butterfly, state threatened White-tailed Hawk and state threatened sheep frog have the potential to occur in the project area.
+The federal candidate monarch butterfly and the state threatened white-nosed coati, White-tailed Hawk, and sheep frog have the potential to occur in the project area.
 Based on current listing status, available suitable habitat, and proposed project activities, no effects to federally listed species are anticipated and therefore, no additional studies, coordination, or documentation is required at this time.
 If studies and coordination are determined to be required for the project based on listing status changes, they will be performed during the design phase of the project.
 BMPs would be implemented to minimize impacts to state-listed species.
 A letter was sent to the USFWS on May 13, 2024, requesting that the agency participate in this project as a cooperating agency.
 This letter is included in Appendix A. No response has been received.

 For projects with disturbances equal to or greater than five acres, it is necessary to have a SWPPP in place prior to construction of the proposed project and filing a Notice of Intent with the TCEQ is required.
 A NOT must be filed once the site has reached final stabilization.
-Construction activities associated with the rehabilitation of FRS No. 1 will require a Stormwater Pollution Prevention Plan.
+Construction activities associated with the rehabilitation of FRS No. 4 will require a Stormwater Pollution Prevention Plan.